-AMH is a hormone which is produced by your antral follicles.
-If you have more antral follicles, this means that you have good ovarian reserve and the yield of eggs during your IVF cycle is likely to be high too.
+AMH is a hormone that is produced by your antral follicles.
+If you have more antral follicles, this means that you have a good ovarian reserve and the yield of eggs during your IVF cycle is likely to be high too.

-Antral follicles are small follicles ( ranging in size from 2-7 mm) which are present in your ovaries , and can be counted using a vaginal ultrasound scan during the earlier part of your menstrual cycle (day 2 -day 5).
-These are the follicles which develop in response to the FSH injections given during an IVF cycle.
+Antral follicles are small follicles ( ranging in size from 2-7 mm) which are present in your ovaries and can be counted using a vaginal ultrasound scan during the earlier part of your menstrual cycle (day 2 -day 5).
+These are the follicles that develop in response to the FSH injections given during an IVF cycle.
 The number of antral follicles in your ovary gives a rough estimate of the number of eggs that will be retrieved from your ovaries in the IVF cycle.
 The actual egg yield will also depend on the dosage of FSH used to stimulate your ovaries - and how well your doctor monitors your superovulation!)
 The greater the number of antral follicles, the greater will be the egg yield.

-A woman with a normal antral follicle count usually has good ovarian reserve and is more likely to produce a decent amount of eggs which are of good quality.
+A woman with a normal antral follicle count usually has a good ovarian reserve and is more likely to produce a decent amount of eggs which are of good quality.
 This is why her chances of success with IVF are high too.
-Women with poor ovarian reserve tend to respond poorly to ovarian stimulation drugs, and their egg yield can be low.
+Women with poor ovarian reserve tend to respond poorly to ovarian stimulation drugs, and their egg yield can be Low.
 They have a poorer chance of success with IVF.

-AMH is a hormone which is produced by your antral follicles.
-If you have more antral follicles, this means that you have good ovarian reserve and the yield of eggs during your IVF cycle is likely to be high too.
+AMH is a hormone that is produced by your antral follicles.
+If you have more antral follicles, this means that you have a good ovarian reserve and the yield of eggs during your IVF cycle is likely to be high too.
 Since antral follicles secrete AMH; the more the number of antral follicles, the higher will be your AMH levels.
 This is why AMH provides an indirect measure of your ovarian reserve.
-Many women tend to think that since their AMH level is low, their ovarian reserve is poor, but the truth is other way around - it is because of your poor ovarian reserve that you have low AMH levels.
+Many women tend to think that since their AMH level is low, their ovarian reserve is poor, but the truth is the other way around - it is because of the poor ovarian reserve that you have low AMH levels.
 The AMH is just a diagnostic marker of ovarian function.
 This is why just increasing your AMH will not increase your ovarian reserve.
 If increasing ovarian reserve was that easy, many biotech companies would have made a huge profit by manufacturing AMH !